 Active transportation is all about getting our bodies moving!
 It involves using “self-propelled” transportation such as bicycling, walking or running, in-line skating or skateboarding, skiing or snowshoeing, to help get us around where we need to go.
 Active transportation offers many benefits to us, and the communities we live and grow in.

 The County of Essex’s County Wide Active Transportation System (CWATS) partners have worked to install bike repair stations around the County to provide a fixed platform for cyclists to re-inflate tires, tune bikes and make repairs while away from home.
-Currently, there are 3 stations that have been installed along the CWATS network to improve the reliability of cycling as a mode of transport or recreational activity.
+There are a number of stations that have been installed along the CWATS network to improve the reliability of cycling as a mode of transport or recreational activity.
+Some of these locations include:

 Locations: